Background Image for Header:

 Who else may enter/exit location?

 Other than school buses transporting children and teachers to the SAS, anyone entering the location must pass through a gated security check point.
-Only SAS staff members and instructors, supporting nursing and medical team members, Summit Bechtel Reserve staff and employees, and authorized personnel may receive clearance to enter/exit the location.
+Only SAS staff members and instructors, supporting nursing and medical team members, site staff and employees, and authorized personnel may receive clearance to enter/exit the location.
 If a parent needs access to the site to pick up a child for any reason, you will need to bring photo ID and will be escorted by a team member while on site.
 This isn't just for security; we also don’t want you to get lost!